alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 </svg>
 ```

-As with the inner stroke, you can adapt this to any shape by changing the `<path>`.
+As with the inner stroke, you can adapt this to any shape by changing the path.